-The following factors were also considered in preparing the District's budget for the 2018-19 fiscal year:
+The following factors were also considered in preparing the District's budget for the 2019-20 fiscal year:

 - The amount received on a county-wide basis for the costs of the special education program is another major factor influencing the District revenues.
-The 2018-19 preliminary budget assumes a flat funding level due to consistent spending and the reimbursement nature of the funding. - The retirement cost for the District will increase slightly in 2018-19.
+The 2019-20 preliminary budget assumes a flat funding level due to consistent spending and the reimbursement nature of the funding. - The retirement cost for the District will increase slightly in 2019-20.
 More significant is the retirement costs being reimbursed by the State in section 147c categorical payments.
-These monies are flow-through, and impact revenues and expenditures equally in the budget. - For the 2018-19 fiscal year, the teacher's contract was settled during the summer, after the budget approval in June 2018.
-Accordingly, salary/benefit changes as a result of these negotiations are not reflected in the 2018-19 preliminary budget. - Although there is student decline anticipated, adjustments to the staffing level throughout the District was considered but ultimately not altered for the preliminary 2018-19 budget.
+These monies are flow-through, and impact revenues and expenditures equally in the budget. - For the 2019-20 fiscal year, the district's staffing was anticipated to remain stable.
+Staffing adjustments due to retirements and staff changing employment during the summer are not reflected in the 2019-20 preliminary budget. - Although there is student decline anticipated, recent years has proven the district continues to receive additional students through the school of choice program prior to the start of the next school year.